BlocProtocol/BLOC-wiki/docs/wallets/BLOC-GUI-Desktop-Wallet-V2.md

 Your hashrate will be instantly updated once you connect to the mining pool and you can see a green icon next to the mining pool.
 That’s it!
 You are mining BLOC !
 Congratulations!

 Now copy your bloc wallet address and let’s go the the mining pool website to check the activity of my account.
-I’m mining from the BLOC europe mining pool.
-[BLOC-MINING Europe](https://bloc-mining.eu)
+I’m mining from the BLOC Pool mining pool.
+[POOL.BLOC.MONEY](https://pool.bloc.money)

 Scroll down and paste your address from your BLOC wallet and click the search icon to display the data.